micheledexter/Demos/3Week/notes.md

 ### What do we need to do to set up Jenkins?
 - Assuming we have all of the dependencies installed:
-  - Get the public key for Jenkins
+  - Get the public key for connecting to your EC2 instance
   - Add it to our trusted sources list (location varies based on kernel) if we want to use a repository build
+  - Connect to the EC2
   - Update the repository
   - Install Jenkins from the repository (or if you're feeling particularly adventurous, compile it from scratch)
   - Go to `ec2-[ip-address].[region].compute.amazonaws.com:8080`